SymfonyCasts/api-platform3/sfcasts/ep1/profiler.md

 composer require debug
 ```

-This is another Symfony Flex pack that installs `symfony/debug-pack`.
+This is another Symfony Flex alias that installs `symfony/debug-pack`.
 If you pop
 over to your `composer.json` file, this installed a bunch of good stuff: a
 logger... then down in `require-dev`, it also added MakerBundle, DebugBundle,
 and WebProfilerBundle, which is the most important thing for what we'll talk about.